 You must first be able to engage with your client so they will share their story, their pain points, their goals, and their ambitions.
-This is key to you understanding how you can help them.
+This is key to understanding how you can help them.
 Guide the conversation with open-ended questions.
-Be attentive and exhibit understanding of what is being shared.
+Be attentive and exhibit an understanding of what is being shared.

 Remember, by getting the client to talk, you have become the most powerful person in the room.

 Remind yourself frequently that your goal is to truly hear what the other person is saying.
-If you don’t actively listen, you will not be able to figure out what part of advisory services will be of the most value to your client.
+If you don’t actively listen, you won’t be able to figure out what part of advisory services will be of the most value to your client.
 It will be a wasted conversation.
 I find that paraphrasing what you have heard helps to show the person that you truly understand what they said.
 And, it ensures you did listen!

 2. Connect to establish trust

 Building trust requires establishing an emotional connection.
 Offer the client something that can genuinely help their business.
 It doesn’t have to benefit you; it can be a connection to someone, research, or an observation about their product in the community.
 The key is offering it without any expectation.